 - Our Drug & Alcohol testing can establish a history of consumption

-- AlphaBiolabs have been operating for over ten years and employ a scientific team led by recognised specialists with many more year’s experience
+- AlphaBiolabs has been operating for over 15 years and employs a scientific team led by recognised specialists with many year’s experience

 - We can provide an Expert Witness service for independent interpretations of results